shyroni222-art/kimestry_app/backend/README.md

-# Kimestry - Schema and Column Matching System
+# Kimestry-Benchmark - Schema and Column Matching System

 ## Project Overview

-Kimestry is an LLM-powered schema and column matching system designed to automatically align user-provided tables (usually Excel files) with the correct database schemas and column names.
+Kimestry-Benchmark is an LLM-powered schema and column matching system designed to automatically align user-provided tables (usually Excel files) with the correct database schemas and column names.
 The system addresses the common problem where users upload local tables whose structure and column names differ from official database schemas.

 ## Key Features